Mohamed-khaled0/My-Portfolio-ReactJS/README.md

 - **Integrate Additional Features:** Enhance the portfolio with more interactive elements or integrations as needed.

 ## Project Structure
-- **components/**: Contains all reusable components (e.g., Header, Hero, Main, Contact, Footer, Scroll2Top).
+- **components/**: Contains all reusable components (e.g., Home ,Projects,Skills,Experience,Education,Contact).
 - **animations/**: Stores Lottie animation JSON files.
 - **assets/**: Stores images and other static assets.
 - **styles/**: Contains all CSS files for styling components.